kyma-project/community/sig-and-wg/wg-knative/README.md

 # Kyma Knative Working Group

 The purpose of this group is to:
-* Enable Knative serving in the Kyma.
+* Enable Knative serving in Kyma.
 * Integrate Knative eventing in Kyma.

 ## Contact